 Parent/child relationship: the nature of early interactions between parent and child

 This creates the key issue for the child: safety in distance.
 This distance encourages a relationship of inappropriate and immature independence, leading the child to find their own emotions difficult, so that self-understanding and self-acceptance cannot grow.
-This developmental arrest, this avoidance of emotions, can be mistaken for a child who seems to be so emotionally contained s/he has matured early.
+This developmental arrest, this halt of emotional growth resulting in the avoidance of emotions, can be mistaken for a child who seems to be so emotionally contained that s/he has matured early.

 Secure base: a measure of the child’s sense of security, whether or not s/he can use the parent as a secure base from which to explore the world, knowing the parent will be welcoming on their return

 The child cannot use an emotionally unavailable parent as a secure base from which to explore the world, so the avoidant child explores less, and withholds emotions because s/he doesn’t have the parent’s help in soothing and regulating them.
 In Mary Ainsworth’s strange situation procedure, when the parent is absent the avoidant child is less outwardly upset than the secure child – perhaps not apparently upset at all – and, on the parent’s return, the child avoids reuniting with the parent.
 Advances by the parent for contact are received passively, and the child does not seek out the parent.
 When frightened or unsure, the child does not feel secure that comfort can be received and so, though habitually anxious, s/he learns to suppress emotional needs and put on a front that says ‘I’m OK’ or ‘I don’t care’.

 Developmental steps: how supported the child is by the parent in their emotional and relational development